lalghoul/privateBlockchain/README.md

 1. Clone the repository to your local computer.
 2. Open the terminal and install the packages: `npm install`.
 3. Run your application `node app.js`
-4. Go to yur browser and type: `http://localhost:8000/block`
+4. Go to your browser and type: `http://localhost:8000/block`
-5. a function initializeMockData() will add 10 blocks to Blockchain for testing.
+5. Function initializeMockData() will add 10 blocks to Blockchain for testing.

 ## Running the tests